 Dealing with your own criminal issues can be scary enough, but when it is your child who has had a run-in with the law, you are likely to be downright terrified.
 While it can be overwhelming to think of your child being booked and placed behind bars, it is important that you act quickly if you believe your child has been arrested to ensure their rights are protected.
-The most important thing you can do for your child is to contact an experienced juvenile defense attorney like those at the Law Offices of John J. Zarych.
+The most important thing you can do for your child is to contact an experienced Atlantic County criminal defense attorney like those at the Law Offices of John J. Zarych.
 Below, our lawyers explain what to expect and what steps to take if your child has been arrested.

 Finding Out About Your Child’s Arrest in Atlantic County

 When a juvenile is arrested in New Jersey, it is mandatory that their parents are contacted and informed that their child is in police custody.
 The person who contacts you should let you know at which police station your child is being held.
 Your next call should be to an experienced juvenile defense attorney like our team at the Law Offices of John J. Zarych.
 At some point, you will be required to retain an attorney for your child, as all juveniles must be represented by counsel.
-However, the earlier in the process you get a criminal defense lawyer involved, the more chance that lawyer has to mitigate the potential damage before things go too far.
+However, the earlier in the process you get a South Jersey criminal defense lawyer involved, the more chance that lawyer has to mitigate the potential damage before things go too far.
 The lawyer can make sure the police do not question your child without you and the lawyer being present.

 How the Juvenile Justice System Works in Atlantic County, NJ